TheGoldLab/Analysis_Audio2AFC_ChangePoint/README.md

 # Repository Structure
 In the `Tutorials/` folder, we gather code that illustrates important concepts in our work.

-The `stimulus.ipynb` file is a Jupyter notebook that contains our current research notes and figures.
+The `simulations.ipynb` file is a Jupyter notebook that contains our current research notes and figures.

 The `mmcomplexity.py` file is a Python module in which we store the important functions and